thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **GitHub Issues:** built-in GitHub tracking system used to report bugs, manage tasks, discuss features, and coordinate projects
 * **ServiceNow:** an enterprise cloud-based ticketing platform for IT service management and business workflow automatiom
 * **Trello:** visual project management tool that uses boards, lists, and cards to organize tasks and team workflows.
-* **Azure DevOps:** provides tools for version control, project tracking, and collaboration.
+* **Azure DevOps:** provides tools for version control, project tracking, and collaboration
+* **Slack:** workplace collaboration platform that supports messaging, file sharing, integrations, and team coordination

 ## System Design Concepts
 * **Unified Modeling Language (UML):** a standardized visual modeling language used to design software systems